-- Applications to transfer a licence (section 30 of the Act). - Rate change applications (section 35 of the Act). - Temporary operating permit applications (section 38 of the Act). - Inter-city bus applications under the simplified process.
+- Applications to transfer a licence (section 30 of the Act). - Rate change applications (section 35 of the Act). - Temporary operating permit applications (section 38 of the Act).

 An Application must explain how there is a public need for the proposed service.
 Firstly, the Board considers whether there is demand for the proposed service.
 Secondly, the Board considers public need in terms of the ways passenger transportation benefits the public, including (but not limited to) the following factors: accessibility, affordability, safety, and service quality.